 Secure communication: Bitmessage

-Inspired by EFF’s Secure Messaging Scorecard I have decided to analyze some not so well-known secure messaging applications.
+Inspired by EFF’s Secure Messaging Scorecard (update: there is now a dedicated website for secure messaging apps comparison) I have decided to analyze some not so well-known secure messaging applications.
 I am going to analyze only open-source solutions and the first application is Bitmessage.
 Bitmessage is a decentralized, encrypted, peer-to-peer, trustless communications protocol written in Python with Qt GUI.

 Encrypted in transit?